crapthings/meteor-data-container/README.md

       return Posts.find()
     })

-> use meteor data container to get reactive data source
+> use meteor data container to get reactive data source.

 > "subscriptions" is an object. each of keys in subscriptions is the subscribe name, and value should be an array that apply as publish args

     const subscriptions = {